Blood Python (Python brongersmai)

 Notes: We caught another wild blood python on a rubber plantation just like this one.
 When catching this species one must be sure about the grip from the time grabbed because as short as it is, it is full of muscle.
 Though this snake appears fat, it is muscle.
 It is exceptionally strong when pulling out of a hold.

 These snakes can have a temper if caught in the wild.
 They can settle down with daily handling and stroking.
-Babies born in captivity are usually more calm than adults.
+Babies born in captivity are usually calmer than adults.
 Eventually holding them is a possibility.
-The Thai-Malaysian Blood Pythons bite more quickly than do the Indonesian variety.
+The Thai-Malaysian Blood Pythons bite more quickly than the Indonesian variety.

 The skin of these snakes is highly prized and they are hunted because of it.
 Their numbers are shrinking because they are killed for their meat and skins.
 Over 60,000 blood pythons and short-tailed python skins are taken each year.